eltrino/diamantedesk-documentation/installation-guide/index.md

 **DiamanteDesk Requirements:**

 * **app/attachments** folder needs to be writable;
-* DiamanteDesk uses **Composer** to manage package dependencies.
+* DiamanteDesk uses **Composer** version 1.x to manage package dependencies.
 To learn more about the composer and download it from the official website, follow this [link](https://getcomposer.org/);
 * MySQL database server with an empty database.

 Optionally, providing that your portal should be customized, your system shall comply with additional requirements: